Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Technical Approach

 The instantaneous deceleration can be solved for (assuming $v_{\text{ego}} > v_{\text{FP}}$ and $R_{\text{FP}} > (v_{\text{ego}}-v_{\text{FP}}) \times t_{\text{react}}$):

 The average required deceleration over the event is then:

 where $N_{\text{frames}}$ is the number of consecutive error frames.
+In the implementation, $a_{\text{avg}}$ is computed over the frames with positive braking demand ($a_{\text{brake,FP},i}>0$); frames in which the collision gate predicts no overlap contribute no demand but still count toward the error duration.
 The final FSR metric is the total error duration in seconds multiplied by the average deceleration, providing a measure of the total unwarranted braking impulse:

 where $T_{\text{cycle}}$ is the time between successive annotation frames (e.g.\ $0.5$\,\si{\second} at $2$\,\si{\hertz} for nuScenes, $0.1$\,\si{\second} at $10$\,\si{\hertz} for Argoverse~2).
 This cumulative formulation penalizes persistent FPs more heavily than transient ones.